 Maybe I’ve told this story here before.
 In fact, I’m sure I have, but I just thought I’d bring it up because that story, just like being a sentimental six-year-almost-seven-year-old, is part of the past.
 If you read my sister Maddie’s post the other day you know that after the doctor told her the growth in her colon was cancerous, the darkest thought she stewed upon for hours was: what if she died?
 Of course that’s what her mind fixated on.
 It’s what we all wondered in the weeks following her diagnosis.

 With Maddie completing her twelfth and final chemo treatment five days before my birthday this year, I never thought once about being sad that I was getting older or that I’d never be 30 again.
-With Avalon hugging my neck and slobber-kissing my face, I just sit thinking how a real baby is all I’ve ever wanted.
+With Sprout hugging my neck and slobber-kissing my face, I just sit thinking how a real baby is all I’ve ever wanted.
 I think about this line from Marina Keegan’s short life…”The middle of the universe is tonight, is here…”

-My universe is Scott and Avalon and my family and friends.
+My universe is Scott and Sprout and my family and friends.
 It’s this tiny house that might be ours for a few more years or forever.
 It’s salty waves and sun damaged skin and fingers with tortured nail beds and too many rings that love to type truths as best they can.
 It’s relatives that seem to revel in being happy, or sad.
 It’s curly hair, it’s passing anxieties, it’s lumpy couches and big dreams that I try not to be scared of.
 It’s a husband who I have such an all-consuming crush on.

 My universe is here, is now, is tomorrow, is not mine to control.
 And I just might ride the mini-ramp Scott got me every day until I’m 32 or 79.
 I might ride it right to the hospital.
-I might ride it with Avalon and whomever might come next and whomever might come into our lives after that.
+I might ride it with Sprout and whomever might come next and whomever might come into our lives after that.